 - You may wish to reflect on your teaching this year.
 There is a reflective template available here.
 You can use this for your appraisal and CPD.

 - Complete online attendance data

 - Please complete our feedback questionnaire

-Any questions or additional feedback, contact phc-teaching@bristol.ac.uk or lucy.jenkins@bristol.ac.uk
+Any questions or additional feedback, contact phc-teaching@bristol.ac.uk

 This is a full session so it is unlikely that you will need any additional activities!
 Just in case, see below, as in the GP Teacher Guide.